mmis1000/secure-ecmascript-sandbox/README.md

     - So it can't leak constructor and whatever
     - `Even the service itself is untrustworthy`
 2. service must not leak real object and any object prototype to service in another world
-    - Object must be represent ans token when communicate with service in another world
+    - Object must be represent as token when communicate with service in another world
     - Minimize the attack surface
     - So you still can't get the real object even the service itself is pwned
     - `Even the service itself is untrustworthy`